 AP Physics I is an algebra-based, introductory college-level physics course that explores topics such as Newtonian mechanics, work, energy and power; mechanical waves and sound; and an introduction to simple circuits.
 Through inquiry-based learning, students will develop scientific critical thinking and reasoning skills.
-Enrollment in this course requires participation in two mandatory Saturday study sessions.
+All students who take this course must take the AP Physics Examination in May, at their own expense, in order to receive credit for the course and will participate in two Saturday study sessions.